Sam's Homepage

 don't really use this.

-about them.
-There's the kill ring, the search ring, and the mark
+forget about them.
+There's the kill ring, the search ring,

-things killed in the current buffer.
-They're always there until
+the last few things killed in the current buffer.
+They're

-used and under appreciated feature of Emacs in my opinion.
-You
+appreciated feature of Emacs in my opinion.
+You can set the

 - Macros, Macros, and more Macros.
 Never forget about